zeus86/WiFiFanCon-esphome/Readme.md

 them up, and the motor is stalling the fan.
 The last example is very unhealthy for the fan.
 While there maybe a 5-15% range, where it would be possible to kick up the Fan by first setting it to 100% and then to the desired level, you _really_ should avoid this!

+If your FANs refuse to stop, you can also tinker to make this work.
+The correct way to do this would be to cut off the supply voltage to the FANs, when set to 0%.
+This would require 4 additional I/O-Pins in the worst case, but the ESP32 used here has enough Pins, and you may have to hack this in and cut some traces, but it is however very doable.

 You might have to test out for yourself what works best for you.
 If you don't care about Money, just go with Noctua.
 They are top-notch in every regard (except for their default color-scheme).
 However, I also quite like the Fans from [Iceberg Thermal](https://www.iceberg-thermal.com/product-category/consumer/case-fan/), because they offer black, grey, rgb and teal Fans and are reasonable cheap.
 However, if you need alot of FANs for your project, get one and test first.